ranvis/php-mecab-ffi/README.md

 `

 Make sure you have installed [MeCab](http://taku910.github.io/mecab/) 0.996 (or later compatible version) on your system along with the dictionary.
-On some Linux distros, there should be a pre-built package.
+On Windows and some Linux distros, there should be a pre-built package.

 ## Example Usage